scotbuff/vimwikicheatsheet/cheatsheet.md

 ## Miscellaneous

  Use :VWS /term/ to search.
- Use :lopen to see all results
+ Use :lopen to see all results.
  :VimwikiAll2HTML -- Convert all your wiki links to HTML